GEOframeOMSProjects/OMS_Project_WHETGEO1D/README.md

 - [NetCDF](https://github.com/geoframecomponents/NetCDF) contains the source code of the components to read and write netCDF files,
 - [Numerical](https://github.com/geoframecomponents/Numerical) contains the source code the classes dealing with the algorithms to solve linear systems and to linearize nonlinear systems

+# Contributing
+Your contributions are always welcome!
+Please take a look at the [contribution guidelines first](http://geoframe.blogspot.com/2020/05/geoframe-community-publication-policy.html).

 # Acknowledgements

 -  Niccolò Tubini, Riccardo Rigon developed the theoretical aspects of the model (Authors).